Deep Eigenspace Network for Parametric Non-self-adjoint Eigenvalue Problems: Introduction

-While the theoretical properties of Steklov eigenvalue problems have been extensively studied, the development of robust numerical methods has gained momentum only relatively recently.
-A wide variety of discretization techniques have been proposed, including isoparametric finite element methods (FEM) \cite{andreev2004isoparametric}, virtual element methods \cite{mora2015virtual}, non-conforming FEM \cite{russo2011posteriori}, spectral-Galerkin methods \cite{an2016highly}, and advanced adaptive or multilevel schemes \cite{bi2016adaptive, han2015multilevel}.
-However, the vast majority of these contributions differ from our focus in one critical aspect: they are restricted to \textbf{self-adjoint} operators.
+We implement DEN for the parametric non-self-adjoint Steklov eigenvalue problem \cite{kuznetsov2014legacy, canavati1979discontinuous, cao2013multiscale, kuznetsov2014legacy}.
+Various discretization techniques have been proposed for the Steklov eigenvalue problem, including isoparametric finite element methods (FEM) \cite{andreev2004isoparametric}, virtual element methods \cite{mora2015virtual}, non-conforming FEM \cite{russo2011posteriori}, spectral-Galerkin methods \cite{an2016highly}, and advanced adaptive or multilevel schemes \cite{bi2016adaptive, han2015multilevel}.
+The majority of these contributions consider the self-adjoint case.
+The non-self-adjoint Steklov eigenvalue problem, which arises in the modeling of inhomogeneous absorbing media \cite{cakoni2016stekloff}, remains under-explored numerically.
+Bramble and Osborn \cite{bramble1972approximation} investigated the problem assuming the uniform ellipticity, but did not provide numerical realizations.
+Discretization of non-self-adjoint operators leads to non-Hermitian generalized eigenvalue problems (GEPs) \cite{liu2019spectral}, which are difficult to solve \cite{saad2011numerical}.